 Who should apply for FEE programs?

-FEE's programs are open to anyone between the ages of 14 and 25 who is interested in developing core reasoning skills and exploring the freedom philosophy.
+FEE's seminars are open to anyone between the ages of 14 and 26 who is interested in exploring economic thinking.
 We encourage people who are new to these ideas to apply, and all we ask is that you are respectful, intellectually curious, and willing to engage in the presentations and discussions.

 How advanced are these programs?

-The programs are introductory.
-We will talk about big ideas, and our goal is for you to leave with more confidence and prepared to take on the world!
+The programs are designed to focus on fundamentals.
+We will talk about big ideas, and our goal is for you to leave with more confidence and prepared to take on the world.
 These programs should be a starting place on your journey to better understand the world and to change it for the better.

 How much do the programs cost?

-Housing, meals, and tuition are completely free to you thanks to our generous donors.
-All you are responsible for is travel (including to and from the airport) and any incidental spending during the seminar.
+You are responsible for your travel to and from the seminar and any incidental spending during the seminar.

-Through a partnership with the Staley Foundation, we are able to offer a limited number of travel scholarships.
+Through a partnership with the Staley Foundation, we are able to offer a limited number of travel reimbursement scholarships as well (also paid at the conclusion of your seminar).
 Information about the scholarship is available on the seminar application.
 Apply early!
-Scholarships are awarded on a rolling basis.
+Travel scholarships are awarded on a rolling basis.

 Can international students apply?